Rahmanunjan/Artpay/README.md

-# Artpay
+# ARTPAY
-An escrow payment system enabling Artists to receive payment for their artworks
+## An escrow payment system enabling Artists to receive payment for their artworks

-INTRODUCTION
+# INTRODUCTION

-PROJECT DIAGRAM
+# PROJECT DIAGRAM

-USER INSTRUCTIONS
+# USER INSTRUCTIONS

-DEVELOPER/CONTRIBUTOR INSTRUCTIONS
+# DEVELOPER/CONTRIBUTOR INSTRUCTIONS

-HOW TO CONTRIBUTE
+# HOW TO CONTRIBUTE

-KNOWN ISSUES
+# KNOWN ISSUES

-DONATIONS
+# DONATIONS